spade-lang/spade/README.md

 ## License

-The spade compiler is licensed under the [EUPL-1.2 license](LICENSE-EUPL-1.2.txt).
+The spade standard library (all files located in the `spade-compiler/stdlib` directory) is licensed under the terms of both the [MIT license](MIT License) and the [Apache License](LICENSE-APACHE2.0.txt).

-The spade standard library (all files located in the stdlib directory) is licensed under the terms of both the [MIT license](MIT License) and the [Apache License](LICENSE-APACHE2.0.txt).
+All other source code, including each of the crates that comprise spade, are licensed under the [EUPL-1.2 license](LICENSE-EUPL-1.2.txt).